ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

      - Added Statements
      - Construction
    * - |iso_triangle|
      - From nothing, creates the three vertices a, b, c of an isosceles triangle with ab=ac.
-(Compare to iso_triangle0, iso_triangle_vertex, and iso_triangle_vertext_angle below).
+(Compare to :ref:`iso_triangle0 a b c` below).
      - :math:`\begin{cases}ab= ac\\ \widehat{abc}=\widehat{bca}\end{cases}`  (cong a b a c, eqangle b a b c c b c a)
      - Points